Tour de Mallorca (TourzPlus™)

 Highlights: Climb 5 passes, the coast

-An epic ride takes us through the Southern Tramuntana mountains.
-Five passes with seemingly endless switchback climbs on moderate grades and exciting downhills.
+An epic ride takes us through teh Southern Tramuntana mountains.
+Five passes with seemingly endless switchback climns on moderate grades and exciting downhills await.
 You will experience Majorca's truly spectacular coastline for the first time.
-On your way to Deià, you will enjoy amazing views of the Mediterranean from high.
-If you've chosen the 4 and 5 star accommodation option you will stay overnight in an exquisite Mallorquin mansion, the famous La Residencia (selected in "100 places to go", others will be at a very nice hotel nearby.
-Distance 50-100 km (30-60 miles) up to 7000ft climbing.
-Shorter options are available.
+On you way to Deia, you will enjoy amazing views of Mediterrancean from high.
+We stay over night in an exquisite Mallorquin mansion, the famous La Residencia.
+Distance 50-82 km / 30-51 miles, up to 5500ft climbing.

 Day 3: Deià to Monnaber